claudy/Highpointers-Konvention-2022/schedule.md

  🥞 **Mountain Breakfast\***, 8-10 a.m.
 (Slopeside – Seven Springs Resort, [Breakfast Menu](https://ogden_images.s3.amazonaws.com/www.7springs.com/images/2021/01/slopeside-breakfast-113020_web.pdf))

 🍉 **Mt.
-Davis Celebration and Watermelon Feast\***, 11 a.m.
+Davis Celebration and Wendy Comstock Watermelon Feast\***, 11 a.m.
 (Mt.
 Davis)

 Konvention attendees will gather at Pennsylvania’s highpoint, Mt.
 Davis, located in Forbes State Park.
 Proceedings include a few brief remarks about the highpoint and a traditional watermelon toast, followed by the opportunity to explore the site and interpretive exhibits.
 Participants should wear their Konvention T-shirt, as a group photo will be taken.
+Hiking afterwards is recommended.

 **Daylight Programs**, Noon-5 p.m.
 (Resort and Off-Site)